andreivisan/xslim.github.io/_posts/2015-02-24-dockerizing-tomcat-and-postgres-with-fig.md

 If you'r on a Mac, make sure the boot2docker VM is started - `boot2docker start`.
 Next, make sure that the environment is properly set by running `$(boot2docker shellinit)`.

 Run `fig up` and watch the Fig will start the `db` and `web` containers and outputs the log into the console.
+You could run `docker build .` to build your `Dockerfile`, but fig will do it for you.

 Now you can open your browser on `localhost:8080` and see your Tomcat app.

 You can connect to any container from other shell by running `docker exec -i -t test_web_1 bash` (or `_db_1`)